 Sleep with the wolves: For the ultimate wildlife adventure, reserve a four-person tent at Wolf Conservation Center’s Sleeping with the Wolves, an unforgettable, all-night event every Saturday night, September through mid-October.
 Pro tip: skip dinner and arrive hungry—a pizza party is included in the event price.

 Stay longer: Extend your getaway with a hotel stay.

-- Town parks, hiking trails and many nature preserves for walking, hiking and cross country skiing.
+- Town parks, hiking trails and nature preserves for walking, hiking and cross-country skiing.

-- Ward Pound Ridge Reservation: The 4,315-acre park is the county’s largest and features varied terrain and landscapes and miles of wooded trails with areas for picnicking, lean-to camping, fishing and cross-country skiing.
+- Ward Pound Ridge Reservation: The 4,315-acre park is the County’s largest and features varied terrain and miles of wooded trails, with areas for picnicking, lean-to camping, fishing and cross-country skiing.

 - The Trailside Nature Museum: Situated on the Ward Pound Ridge Reservation, it is the oldest museum of its kind in the United States and is home to a large collection of mounted animals, American Indian artifacts, educational exhibits, child-friendly interactive displays and nature-oriented artwork.

 - The Hammond Museum & Japanese Stroll Garden: Reflecting the intersection of Eastern and Western cultures, this museum features galleries with changing exhibits and 3.5 acres of beautifully preserved Japanese gardens.